charlottitje/rRNA-depleation-project/README.md

 This Snakemake pipeline makes a set of guide rRNA’s for Cas-9 digestion of the rRNA of a given species.
 It uses barrnap and bowtie in combinations with two custom python scripts to create a set of guide rna's to digest all the rRNA genes for a given species.

-input a fasta file of the genomic sequence and get a list of sequences to order compatible with EnGen® sgRNA Synthesis Kit, S. pyogenes
+Input a fasta file of the genomic sequence and get a list of sequences to order compatible with EnGen® sgRNA Synthesis Kit, S. pyogenes

 ## Installation:

 #### Import the github repository containing the following files and directory’s:

-- README.txt
+- README.md
 - snakefile
    file containing the Snakemake pipeline
 - scripts/